p3r7/blog/_posts/2020-04-15-ansible-synology.md

 layout: post
 title: Synology NAS and Ansible
 description: Use Ansible to provision your Synology NAS
-summary: Be free to install more stuff on the little guy.
+summary: Be free to install more stuff on the little guy
 tags: [ansible,synology]
 ---